A content marketer’s work is never done.

 If the answers to most of the questions are “No,” we will not publish the piece.
-We would rather publish nothing that content that compromises they value we hope to deliver.
+We would rather publish nothing than content that compromises the value we hope to deliver.

 We’ve established a publishing cadence we can stick to.
 Note that we do use licensed content, which is basically third-party content that we can run on our site from publications like Ad Age and Forbes.
 By publishing two licensed stories a week, I have the bandwidth to write and edit three original stories that meet our quality standards.